varigence/docs/bimlflex/trial-process/index.md

 For the trial the following is needed:

-- Sql Server 2016 installation with Sql Server engine and SSIS/Integration services
+- SQL Server 2016 installation with SQL Server engine and SSIS/Integration services
 - Windows-based development machine for local installation of BimlStudio and BimlFlex
 - Excel 2013-2016 for managing and modelling metadata
 - Visual Studio 2015 with SSDT and SSIS components
-- Sql Server Management Studio for managing databases and running Sql Scripts
+- SQL Server Management Studio for managing databases and running SQL Scripts

 ## Trial process and documentation